 Sizing men’s work shoes is the same as sizing any other regular pair of shoes you may own, but there could be a difference in the size of the toe box.
 With that said, most manufacturers try to keep their sizing similar to regular shoes.
 It’s highly recommended you take the time to try on multiple pairs of shoes before settling on a specific brand.

-You will also want to consider your socks.
+You’ll also want to consider your socks.
 A pair of thick work socks can easily make your work shoes fit differently than thin socks.
 Also, the way you lace the shoes could affect how they feel on your feet.

 2. What Are the Different Types of Safety Toe Protection?